 Recordkeeping and reporting requirements will apply through the life of the project.
 All recordkeeping and reports must be consistent with the reporting requirement, quantification methodologies and records retention periods developed by CARB (see Attachments 1, 2 and 3).
 At a minimum, agencies must report on all projects selected for funding, progress on each funded project, and the benefits (GHG and co-benefits) achieved.
-Implementing agencies should note that additional reporting may be required for some projects, referred to as Project Outcome Reporting, or be modified based on the evolving needs of the program.
+Implementing agencies should note that additional Project Outcome Reporting is required, but is subject to modification based on the evolving needs of the program.
+Caltrans may provide assistance through Cal-ITP on real-time information and payments to streamline reporting requirements.
 For projects benefiting disadvantaged communities, low-income communities, and/or low-income households, reports must identify and include metrics to demonstrate the benefits being achieved and how community needs are being met, consistent with CARB's Funding Guidelines.
-Some reported project information will be publicly available on the CARB website, including the amount of funding that is being spent on projects that benefit disadvantaged communities, low- income communities, and/or low-income households.
+Some reported project information will be publicly available on the CARB website, including the amount of funding that is being spent on projects that benefit disadvantaged communities, low-income communities, and/or low-income households.

-Consistent with CARB's Funding Guidelines, beginning with this round of funding, local agencies will now be required to report on job co-benefits, in addition to all other reporting requirements.
-Job co-benefits refer to California jobs supported, not created, by California Climate Investments.
+Consistent with CARB's Funding Guidelines, local agencies will now be required to report on job cobenefits, in addition to all other reporting requirements.
+Job co-benefits refer to California jobs supported, not created, by California Climate Investments .
 Jobs supported by California Climate Investments include direct, indirect, and induced employment.